 About me

 Throughout my academic journey, I have been fortunate to collaborate closely with my former advisors, including Dr. Shang-Ping Xie and Dr. Marty Ralph.
-Where, I was a proud part of the dedicated team at the Center for Western Weather and Water Extremes, where our research contributes to a better understanding of weather and water-related phenomena in the western region.
+I was a proud member of the dedicated team at the Center for Western Weather and Water Extremes, where our research contributes to a better understanding of weather and water-related phenomena in the western region.

 Thank you for visiting my website and exploring my research endeavors!